Developer

 EAP limitations

-During the EAP, you are blocked from deploying your app to the production environment and cannot list the app publicly on Marketplace.
+During the EAP, you are blocked from deploying your app to the production and staging environments.
+You cannot distribute your app or list it on the Atlassian Marketplace.

 Tutorials and example apps